davidvanbulck/Gurobi--HPC-Ghent/README.md

 This readme provides additional info on how to compile the sudoku project on HPC Ghent.
+I intend to update this repository whenever paths on HPC change or when new versions come available.

 # Requirements
 - [GCC](https://gcc.gnu.org/)